Fernando-A-Rocha/mta-mod-downloader/README.md

 - Resource settings to control everything
 - Minimalistic CEGUI panel
-- Permission system (per mod and to use the GUI)
+- Permissions system (per mod and to use the GUI)
 - Teleportation system with GUI (example/demo)

 Everything can be customized to your liking.
 See the [Setup](#setup) and [Use](#use) sections for more information.